 A lonely divorced man may turn to unhealthy coping mechanisms such as sleeping around or excessive alcohol consumption to numb the pain.
 A woman not only brings a lot of stability and earthiness to a man’s life in a marriage she also ends up being his emotional anchor.
-However with the absence of their wives who may chide them for undesirable behaviour, men tend to fall back on old, unhealthy habits.
-Being alone after divorce many tend to take to alcohol, drugs or binge-eating to fill the void and loneliness in their lives for that dopamine boost as there is nothing else they can turn to.
-Break-ups can be tough on men.
+However, with the absence of their wives who may chide them for undesirable behaviour, men tend to fall back on old, unhealthy habits.

 5. Physical, psychological stress